 The MA Education (Learning and Teaching) has been designed to meet the interests and professional development needs of a range of professionals who are working in education and related settings, such as health and social care and social services.
 Examining contemporary theories and approaches to learning and teaching and encouraging you to critically reflect on your own practice, the programme also explores current teacher competencies and standards and provides multiple perspectives on educational leadership.
 You will engage in meaningful and impactful research and enhance your understanding of the nature of educational enquiry and the analytical processes that support research-informed practice.
 If you are seeking to develop your practice and further your expertise in learning and teaching, then this is the programme for you.

-You will benefit from exceptional personalised support, tailored to your individual professional interests and needs, and a flexible hybrid delivery model where you will normally attend classes online and at St James' in Manchester.
+You will benefit from exceptional personalised support, tailored to your individual professional interests and needs, and a flexible hybrid delivery model where you will normally attend classes online and on campus.
 The blend of students from different professional backgrounds will enable discussion, debate and the sharing of experiences in a supportive and welcoming environment, facilitated by staff who are experts in learning and teaching theory and practice.
 You will also develop essential transferable skills, from purposeful and effective communication to utilising a range of media, making justifiable decisions in complex and unpredictable situations, and planning appropriate targets for improvement.